UNESCO Wooden Churches of Maramures

 Located in the northern part of Romania, in a place described as “probably one of the most peaceful, picturesque, full of tranquility and positive energy places from Romania”, the wooden churches of Maramures are architectural masterpieces which reflect the best example and variety of wood carving design and craftsmanship.
 They also reflect the role that religion has played in the local community, as well as centuries old traditions that are still being carried out today.
 Out of about 100 old wooden churches in Maramures, 8 were included in UNESCO heritage as a sign of recognition of their cultural significance and uniqueness.

 They are located in the northern part of Romania, near the cities of Baia Mare and Sighetu Marmatiei.
 The nearest airport is Cluj-Napoca.
+Each church is in a different village and unfortunately there's no public transport between them, so you'll need a car, or a guide, to drive you.

 The wooden church built in 1643 has St. Nicholas as patron and was considered “magnificent” during its era and long after.
 The church imposes itself through monumentality and artistic value, being the largest wooden church in Maramures (18m long 8m wide and the tower is 26m high).
 Inside the church you can find part of a mail shirt which is believed to belong to a famous local outlaw (Romanian, haiduc) - legend says the outlaw named Pintea the Brave himself has left his mail shirt and his helmet in the care of the church after fighting against the tartars.